What you can borrow

 Families, health visitors and early years providers can ask our Bookstart Librarian to include books written in English and a second language.

-We offer Albanian, Arabic, Bengali, Chinese, Croatian, Czech, Farsi, French, German, Greek, Gujarati, Hindi, Italian, Kurdish, Mandarin, Lithuanian, Nepali, Panjabi, Polish, Portuguese, Somali, Spanish, Tagalog, Tamil, Turkish, Urdu, Vietnamese.
+We offer Albanian, Arabic, Bengali, Chinese, Croatian, Czech, Farsi, French, German, Greek, Gujarati, Hindi, Italian, Kurdish, Mandarin, Lithuanian, Nepali, Panjabi, Polish, Portuguese, Somali, Spanish, Tagalog, Tamil, Turkish, Ukrainian, Urdu, Vietnamese.

-Bookstart packs for disabled children
+Bookstart packs for children with additional needs

 - Bookshine pack for deaf or hearing impaired children up to 4 years old.
 It includes touch and feel book with signing, a signing rhymetime place mat and guidance for parents and carers.